-Re: - United Firefighters Union of Australia, Tasmania Branch - financial report for year ending 30 June 2019 (FR2019/107)
+United Firefighters' Union of Australia-Tasmania Branch Financial Report for the year ended 30 June 2020 - (FR2020/101)

-I refer to the financial report of the Tasmania Branch of the United Firefighters Union of Australia.
-The documents were lodged with the Registered Organisations Commission (ROC) on 9 December 2019.
+I acknowledge receipt of the financial report for the year ended 30 June 2020 for the United Firefighters' Union of Australia-Tasmania Branch.
+The documents were lodged with the Registered Organisations Commission (the ROC) on 16 December 2020.

-The financial report has been filed.
+The financial report has now been filed.

 The financial report was filed based on a primary review.
 This involved confirming that the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
 A primary review does not examine all disclosure requirements.

-Please note that the financial report for the year ending 30 June 2020 may be subject to an advanced compliance review.
+Please note that the financial report for the year ending 30 June 2021 may be subject to an advanced compliance review.

 You are not required to take any further action in respect of the report lodged.
-However I make the following comments to assist when preparing the next report.
+I make the following comments to assist you when you next prepare a financial report.
+The ROC will confirm these concerns have been addressed prior to filing next year's report.